We have

 In this post,

-we give a list of practices / features that spoil the quality of a blog, and add to that our experience with Indian blogs that we've checked for the last nearly two years of blog ranking, reviews, showcase, etc. [We at ITB are
+we give a list of practices / features that spoil the quality of a blog, and we add to that our experience with Indian blogs that we've checked for the last nearly two years of blog ranking, reviews, showcase, etc.

 Major blogging mistakes